blackducksoftware/canary/README.md

 kubectl create -f ./canary-rc.json
 ```

+the viper config info is printed to the logs.

+you only need to enter a json snippet of your services and
+timeouts, and metrics will
+be generated for them.

+note that you only should run this to diagnose...
+in production, we will eventually enable a polling
+frequency config so it doesnt create a bunch of network traffic.

 # Using

 Go into your pod that is running, called hub-sidecar-, and run something like this: